memoize-cards/memoize/src/standard/f/README.md

 ### Usage

-You can import individual functions from the "f" package as needed.
+You can import individual functions from the `f` package as needed.
 For example:

 ```js
 import * as f from '@standard/f'